My Policy Priorities

 Ontario’s Workers Deserve More

 It’s no secret that wages in Ontario have not kept up with the cost of living and full-time minimum wage falls well short of a livable pay.
 Hard-working people should not need 2 or 3 jobs just to get by - wages must rise to match the reality of today’s cost of living.
 This will require meaningfully increasing the minimum wage, protecting gig workers and strengthening critical labour protections.
-This includes paid sick days, support for collective bargaining and expanding employment standards for all workers.
+The Ontario NDP’s platform includes real reforms for workers: 10 days paid leave, a living wage, anti-scab legislation and enforcement against workplace law violations.
+We will also enhance protections for gig workers and crack down on wage theft.
 Ontario’s workers also deserve more than the bare minimum needed to survive, and this includes the right to a full, balanced life beyond their jobs.
-We must build towards a future where fair wages and labour protections are accompanied by benefits like adequate paid time off, and a transition to fewer hours of full-time work (e.g. a four day work week).
+That means we must build towards a future where fair wages and labour protections are accompanied by benefits like adequate paid time off, and a transition to fewer hours of full-time work (e.g. a four day work week).

 We Need Leaders That Will Protect Consumers

 People in Ontario pay some of the highest prices for everyday goods and services compared to other parts of Canada and the rest of the world.
 For instance, Ontario’s grocery prices are some of the highest in North America and have risen more than inflation, because just a few major corporations control the entire market.
 We also face some of the highest prices in Canada when it comes to gas, electricity, car insurance, childcare and more.
 These realities, combined with the high inflation rate of the last several years, have made life harder for ordinary people and left many struggling to survive.
-It doesn’t have to be this way — Ontario needs to strengthen provincial consumer laws to protect Ontarians from unfair pricing practices and invest in local and cooperative models for essential goods.
-The Ontario NDP, under Marit Stiles leadership, have fought for consumer protections time and time again, and are championing the creation of a consumer watchdog in this province.
+It doesn’t have to be this way - Ontario needs to strengthen provincial consumer laws to protect Ontarians from unfair pricing practices and invest in local and cooperative models for essential goods.
+The Ontario NDP plan includes the creation of a new consumer protection watchdog to hold large corporations accountable for price fixing, and other unfair practices.

 End Poverty For Those On ODSP & OW

 The reality of Ontario’s high cost of living is that it disproportionately affects low-income and vulnerable families.
-We have a significant problem of worsening wage and income inequality, such that lower income earners have actually seen their wages decline in real terms (i.e. adjusted for inflation).
+We have a significant problem of worsening wage and income inequality, such thatlower income earners have actually seen their wages decline in real terms (i.e. adjusted for inflation).
 Meanwhile, worsening poverty has left 1 in 10 Torontonians reliant on a food bank and Toronto is now the child poverty capital of Canada.
 We must do more to combat this growing epidemic and protect the most vulnerable people in our communities.
-That’s why the Ontario NDP is fighting to double the Ontario Disability Support Program (ODSP) and Ontario Works (OW) — so people who rely on these vital supports can get the help they need.
+The Ontario NDP has committed to doubling the social assistance rate for ODSP and OW - to get people out of deep poverty and boost the Canada-Ontario Housing Benefit program to help more people move out of shelters into homes.

 #4.
 Cost of Living